I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia--ddpixelformat.md

 <p>
 <dl>

-### -field <b>DirectX 9.0 and later versions only.</b>
+### -field DirectX 9.0 and later versions only.

-### -field When this flag is specified in a pixel format, it indicates that target surfaces of this format can be converted from any source surface with a pixel format that has the D3DFORMAT_OP_CONVERT_TO_ARGB flag specified in <b>DirectX 9.0 and later versions only.</b>.
+### -field When this flag is specified in a pixel format, it indicates that target surfaces of this format can be converted from any source surface with a pixel format that has the D3DFORMAT_OP_CONVERT_TO_ARGB flag specified in DirectX 9.0 and later versions only..

 ### -field The driver can only specify this flag for ARGB surfaces with at least 5 bits color information per channel.
 That is, the D3DFMT_A1R5G5B5 format is valid.
 However, the D3DFMT_A4R4G4B4 format is invalid.
 If the driver specifies this flag with an invalid format, the runtime prevents the Direct3D HAL from loading.
 Note that although this flag indicates ARGB formats, the runtime also allows the driver to specify surfaces with XRGB formats (for example, D3DFMT_X1R5G5B5).